 The takeaway point:

-Similar to the bastard’s defence (I’m not discriminatory because you’re [insert protected characteristic], I’m just a bastard to everyone), this decision suggests there can be no direct discrimination or unfavourable treatment unless there is a causal link between the treatment and the protected characteristic.
+Similar to the bastard’s defense (I’m not discriminatory because you’re [insert protected characteristic], I’m just a bastard to everyone), this decision suggests there can be no direct discrimination or unfavourable treatment unless there is a causal link between the treatment and the protected characteristic.

 An application for ill-health retirement can often be a fairly drawn out process.
 This judgment establishes that a long drawn out process won’t be discriminatory unless linked to the protected characteristic.